nymea/nymea-docs/src/pages/documentation/developers/build-env.md

 sudo apt-get install nymea-sdk
 ```

-This will install nymea and all the development packages.
+This will install nymea and all the development packages in order to build a nymea-plugin.
 It will also install QtCreator as the recommended IDE.

 If you whish to use a different IDE, you may install the SDK with the following command instead: